JetBrains/teamcity-documentation/topics/detaching-build-from-agent.md

 ## Agentless builds' licensing

 The number of builds that can simultaneously run without an agent is limited by the number of your active [agent licenses](licensing-policy.md#Number+of+Agents).
+For example, if you have 10 agent licenses, you can run in parallel 10 agents and 10 agentless builds.

 <seealso>
         <category ref="concepts">